strawp/cct-syllabus/crest-cct-technical-syllabus-v2.2.md

 - ACE: MC
 - ICE: MC, P
+- confidence: 3
+- todo: some bashfu for these archaic services

 > Discovery of valid usernames from network services commonly running by default:
 >